bskinn/sphobjinv/CONTRIBUTING.md

 $ pytest --nonloc
 ```

+Most of these nonlocal tests now use an ephemeral local web server instead of
+reaching out to the web, and so should run even without network access and
+should just run faster in general.

 When putting together a PR, at minimum, please add/augment the test suite as
 necessary to maintain 100% test coverage.
 To the extent possible, please go
 beyond this and add tests that check potential edge cases, bad/malformed/invalid